James-Mart/minimal-transpile/README.md

-# Minimal transpile
+# Instructions

-Intended to be a minimal test to see if calling basic transpiled functions is working.
+After opening in a dev container, run:

-Run `yarn && yarn build && yarn dev`
+`yarn && yarn build && yarn dev`

+# Minimal transpile example

+This is a minimal example of a default react/typescript app that calls a simple function from a transpiled wasm component.

+Intended to demonstrate an issue on some machines with calling transpiled wasms in browser.